-- Hard work: do you want to spent 5 years in business until your company has survived?

-- An entrepreneur must long for freedom and independence

-- Uncertainty versus longing for freedom

-- People appear in two classes:

-- Security type:

-- Tends to avoid risks.

-- Likes to be told what to do.

-- Independence type:
+- Hard work: do you want to spent 5 years in business until your company has survived? - ► An entrepreneur must long for freedom and independence - Uncertainty vs longing for freedom - People appear in two classes: - Security type: tends to avoid risks.
+Likes to be told what to do - Independence type: loves freedom, independence. - Self discipline - Are your aims realistic?

-- Loves freedom.

-- Faces risks.

-- Self discipline

-- Aims realistic?